 How Can I Calculate What I’ll Get From A Personal Injury Claim?

 Because juries have wide discretion in setting awards for personal injury plaintiffs in Illinois, calculating exactly how much you will receive is difficult.
 However, there are some steps you can take to narrow the focus down to what is possible.
 First, tally all of you out-of-pocket expenses.
 This should provide a baseline or a floor for what you will get.
 On top of that, you should receive compensation for your more intangible and long-term injuries like scarring and disability.
 Often, we see sums returned for this category as much as twice as much as the tangible costs and harms.
 Therefore, when calculating what you’ll get from your personal injury claim, it might not be surprising for you to receive an award two or three times greater than your actual expenses.

 Still Concerned About Your Illinois Recovery?

-Rosenfeld Injury Lawyers has worked with many victims of personal injuries across the Midwest.
+Rosenfeld Injury Lawyers LLC has worked with many victims of personal injuries across the Midwest.
 We know that your primary focus will be recovery if you are injured.
 Bills are mounting, wages are disappearing, and all the while you are at home recovering.
 That is why we have a fully-equipped staff ready at all times to pursue claims for people just like you.
 Also, we won’t charge you for anything until we return an award or settlement that you approve.
 Contact our offices and hear more about how we can help and what your recovery could look like.
-Rosenfeld Injury Lawyers is open all day, every day.
+Rosenfeld Injury Lawyers LLC is open all day, every day.